Bifurcation values of families of real curves: The non-vanishing condition

-In this way we have produced a trivialisation on a connected component of $F^{-1}(\mathring{D})$ and we have reduced the problem to constructing of a trivialisation within the space $F^{-1}(\mathring{D}) \m \mathcal{D}$, where the numbers are:
+In this way we have produced a trivialisation on a connected component of $F^{-1}(\mathring{D})$ and we have reduced the problem to constructing a trivialisation within the set $F^{-1}(\mathring{D}) \m \mathcal{D}$, where the numbers are:

-We apply this procedure untill we elliminate all the compact components.
-We may then assume from now on that the fibre $X_t$ has no compact components, for any $t$ in some neighbourhood of $a$.
+We apply the above procedure until we eliminate one by one all the compact components.
+We may then assume from now on that the fibre $X_t$ has no compact component, for any $t$ in some neighbourhood of $a$.